TalkBank The TalkBank System

 TalkBank is a project organized by Brian MacWhinney at Carnegie Mellon University with the support and cooperation of hundreds of contributors and dozens of collaborators, including the members of the TalkBank Governing Board.
 The goal of TalkBank is to foster fundamental research in the study of human communication with an emphasis on spoken communication.
 Currently, TalkBank provides repositories in 14 research areas, as represented by the links on this page.
 This CLARIN blog post describes the overall functionality of TalkBank.

-Data in TalkBank have been contributed by hundreds of researchers working in over 34 languages internationally who are committed to principles of open data-sharing.
+Data in TalkBank have been contributed by hundreds of researchers working in over 42 languages who are committed to principles of open data-sharing.
 These data are used by thousands of researchers resulting in many thousands of published articles.
 Data in TalkBank use a consistent XML-compatible representation called CHAT which facilitates automatic analysis and searching, using open-source and free programs we have developed.

 Conversation Banks